dvomedia/training/presentation.md

 ## 3. The Debugger Console

 No idea, I never use this!
-At first switch off show by default
+(Well once, for this presentation) At first switch off show by default